-One of only three in existence; one being in Gaydon Motor Museum, our one and one other.
+One of only three in existence, of this body type; one being in Gaydon Motor Museum, our one and one other.
 Gaydon Motor Museum was kind enough to give us access to allow us to extensively photograph their car to assist us in this relatively simple restoration project.

 Simple as there is not much to it and we have as far as we can see most parts to complete.
 The main part known to be missing is the superb brass radiator.
 Which can be re-manufactured.

 Amazingly, the car benefits from many brand new parts; five newly manufactured wheels, cycle mudguards, top bonnet area, crown wheel and pinion etc. The wooden body is remarkable for its age and only requires repair and sympathetic restoration.
 This is not destined to be a new 1905 car.
 It should be restored, original parts repurposed to show the history and origins of the car.
 We will use all existing parts that we can.